cybernesto/u4remasteredA2/README.md

 - (G) Skull use in battlefield should affect combatants, not clear outer world of wandering monsters.
 - (G) Skull cannot be used in *any* dungeon rooms; fixed to behave normally except in abyss, where it is disallowed entirely.
 - (G) Packed image corrupted if header happens to end on page boundary (did not occur with retail alignment).
-- (G) Mockingboard activation menu disables second card if first one is invalid.
 - (G) New music doesn't fully initialize every channel.
-- (G) Demo music silently overruns table until Mockingboard is activated.
+- (G) Demo music silently overruns table until ECHO+ is activated.
 - (G) Dismounting horse in certain townes causes a random NPC to vanish.
 - (E) Two ladders in dungeon "Wrong" are mis-matched.
 - (G) Dungeon "Covetous" has a room whose east exit is obstructed.